toshan-luktuke/Algorithmer/README.md

 ### Words of Warning:
- -This program will work on most programs that utilize basic operations like loops, if statements etc.
+ - This program will work on most programs that utilize basic operations like loops, if statements etc.
- -Arrays are not yet supported but "vector" should give you an output -If something goes wrong, try seperating your initializations  to different lines -Aur kuch bhayankar hua toh drop a message
+ - Arrays are not yet supported but "vector" should give you an output
+ - If something goes wrong, try seperating your initializations to different lines
+ - Aur kuch bhayankar hua toh drop a message